fossabot/Uebergame/README.md

 ## Developer notes
 This is mostly a personal project that I decided to share with others because I think it make it easier to manage T3D projects than default T3D editors.
 TorqueLab is based on default T3D tools scripts which I have rearranged to be more modular and easier to edit.
 The scripts are not all optimized yet and some formatting are not looking good, I will try to improve the scripts during the development.

+### Unfinished Plugins port
+At current development stage, some stock T3D Editor plugins port to TorqueLab are not completed.
+Those might be unstable and should be avoided for production work (If you do, make sure to backup related files...)
+#### MeshRoadEditor
+The Mesh Road Editor port is limited for now.
+The focus is made on the RoadEditor and once the Road Editor is completed, the Mesh Road Editor will be base on it.
+It still should be working as it was in stock Torque3D editor.
+#### ShapeEditor
+The ShapeEditor is working but the Interface is not very good.
+It's a quite complex plugin and I start some work on a simplified version called Model Lab (labModel folder).
+Model lab would have same features as ShapeEditor without the animations part.
+#### ConvexEditor
+The ConvexEditor (SketchTool) is a basic port of stock ConvexEditor.
+It should be working but haven't been tested much since this tool need a major update to be usefull.

 ### HelpersLab Required
 Current TorqueLab rely on my scripting helpers archives and I have not prepare a package which contain only the functions used in TorqueLab yet so you need to grab the latest HelpersLab release to use TorqueLab.
 Please visit HelpersLab repositiory for more informations. https://github.com/NordikLab/HelpersLab
 For now, the entire HelpersLab files are included in the release.
 If you don't have installed the HelpersLab files from https://github.com/NordikLab/HelpersLab, you will need to add the helpers folder included into tlab folder (see installation)